saponace/alis-server/README.md

 ### Note
-- All the configs are stored in the editable file ./alis-erver.config
+- All configs are stored in the editable file ./alis-erver.config
-- The first execution of the startup script is (very) slow because it will download all the docker images from the internet
+- The first execution of the startup script is (very) slow because it will download all required docker images from the internet
 - There will be config files generated in /mnt.
 If it is the first install, you might want to copy these files to the device that will be mounted to /mnt.
 If it is a reinstall, you can delete these files